-The Dynamic Lock feature of Windows 10 makes it easy for the users to lock their computers as soon as they move away from them.
-They do not need any special hardware like IR Cameras to use this features.
+The Dynamic Lock feature of Windows 11/10 makes it easy for users to lock their computers as soon as they move away from them.
+They do not need any special hardware like IR Cameras to use these features.
 If their computer supports Bluetooth, they can use this feature.
 Even if their computer does not have Bluetooth hardware, they can just use a third-party external Bluetooth dongle and use it as it is meant to.

-First of all, we would recommend you to create a System Restore point.
+First of all, we would recommend you create a System Restore point.
 Because we will be playing with registry files and modifying some critical Windows settings.
-Having done this, we will continue on our quest of fixing our issue of Windows 10 Dynamic Lock not working after an update.
+Having done this, we will continue on our quest of fixing our issue of Windows 11/10 Dynamic Lock not working after an update.

 1] Using the Settings App

 - Start by hitting the WINKEY + I button combinations to open the Settings app.

 - Now navigate to Accounts > Sign-in options.

 - Next, scroll down to the section called Dynamic Lock.